About Public Works

 The water restriction ordinance was updated on June 3, 2013.
 Some of the changes and highlights of the ordinance are:

 - Outdoor water use is restricted to 6:00 am to 9:00 am and 6:00 pm to 9:00 pm on odd and even days depending on the address.
-If your address number is 115, you may water on odd numbered days.
-If your address is 112, you may water on even number days.
+For example, if your address number is 115, you may water on odd numbered days.
+For example, if your address is 112, you may water on even number days.

 - It shall be unlawful for any person to use a pump or other mechanical devices, to remove water from any Village stormwater pond, for any purpose, except to fight fires.